 The OTLBC has a long and distinguished tradition in Ottawa.
-This year marks our 136th birthday, making us one of the oldest clubs in Canada.
+2018 marks our 137th birthday, making us one of the oldest clubs in Canada.

 The Ottawa Lawn Tennis Club’s date of birth may be recorded as October 24, 1881.
 The club’s first facilities were on land located on Elgin Street between Lisgar and Cooper Streets where Knox Presbyterian Church now stands.
 The membership was limited initially to 35.